Compare two cars

 Verdict

 BMW appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Audi TT offers significantly better overall protection, taking the lead here.
 It all continues in the same direction, with Audi outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
 I believe that, when we take all into account, we have only one winner here - the Audi.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among more than 12.000 different ones in our database.

 Follow us